Tiradito and marmitako

 Tiradito and marmitako.
 Both of them are traditional dishes, albeit not from the same tradition.
 Instead, they come from two very different and distant cultures —the Peruvian coast on the Pacific Ocean and the Spanish Basque coast on the Bay of Biscay.
 Geographically 9,700 km apart, butthis coming summer they will be right next to each other on any self-respecting terrace.

-Here they are, paired with an insider’s recommendation: enjoy them with Conde de los Andes wines that have obtained 93 points from James Suckling.
+Here they are, paired with an insider’s recommendation: enjoy them with Conde de los Andes wines.
 Satisfaction is guaranteed.

 For starters, tiradito